Black Adam (film): Filming

 Principal photography began on April 10, 2021, at Trilith Studios in Atlanta, Georgia, with Lawrence Sher serving as cinematographer after previously shooting DC's Joker (2019).
 Filming was delayed from an initial July 2020 start due to the COVID-19 pandemic.
 Johnson said on June 20, 2021, that there were three weeks left of filming, and on July 15 he announced that he had completed his scenes.
 Filming then continued without Johnson for several weeks, with the production moving to Los Angeles, and had wrapped by August 15.

 The mid-credits scene was filmed in parts, with Johnson filming it at the end of a day of reshoots and additional photography.
 The next part was filmed using a body double, without showing the actor's face.
 Sher said this version of the scene was included in test screening, to positive reactions, prompting a renewed push to include Cavill.
 Johnson approached Warner Bros.
 Motion Picture Group co-chairmen Michael De Luca and Pamela Abdy, who approved the idea.
-The final version of the scene was shot remotely in London in September 2022, a month before the film's premiere.
+The final version of the scene was shot remotely in London in September 2022, a month before the film's premiere, and was overseen by producer Hiram Garcia.